lavi-3/PAD-Wedding-Dress-Platform/README.md

 ## Logging and Monitoring

 The platform uses a centralized logging system to monitor service health and performance.
-For advanced log analysis, integrating the ELK Stack (Elasticsearch, Logstash, Kibana) is recommended.
+For advanced log analysis, integrating the ELK Stack (Elasticsearch, Logstash, Kibana).